Vek17/TabletopTweaks-Base/README.md

 * Cleric
     * Glory Domain
-        * Glory domaain no longer grants an untyped bonus the the raw Charsima stat.
+        * Glory domain no longer grants an untyped bonus the the raw Charsima stat.

 * Fighter
     * Advanced Weapon Training